Thank you to Lenka Cathersides for the following research.

 Eleanor also received soldier’s effects of £6, 6s in 1916 and a further £60 on the 26th of August 1919.

-Major Murray is engraved on the South Street Memorial in Dorking and in the St Martin’s Church in Dorking.
+Major Murray is commemorated on Dorking, South Street Memorial and on the memorial in St Martin’s Church in Dorking.